GuerraVitor/GuerraVitor/README.md

-# Hey there! 👋, my name is Vitor Guerra.
+# Hey! 👋, my name is Vitor.

 I'm a Software Engineering student at 42 and a Computer Science student at the Federal University of Rio de Janeiro (UFRJ).
 I am currently focused on studying web applications and various aspects of data science and data analysis.